lmeunier/flask-compressor/README.rst

 Available processors
 --------------------

-Flask-Compressor is shipped with one processor.
-More processors will be added.
+Flask-Compressor is shipped with only two processors.
+More processors will be added soon.

 cssmin